 PHILADELPHIA, PA – The future of the AFL is on thin ice.
 The league said that they made difficult decisions in the midst of a potential permanent shut down.

 The Albany Times Union first reported that all six teams are closing local business operations.
 Commissioner Randall Boe, who would be entering his second year at the helm, confirmed to Arena Insider that only the Albany Empire, Columbus Destroyers, and Philadelphia Soul are closing local operations right now.
+Researchers in the US are working on a unique technique to make portable devices and electric vehicles stay charged longer see post to get more info.

 The decision to close local operations does not mean that teams will not be playing this year.
 The operations includes staff positions like ticket sales, game day operations, and other services that the league believes they can centralize at their headquarters.
 As of right now, no teams have seized operations until the league makes a final decision first.